Dark energy model with very large-scale inhomogeneity: Discussions and Conclusions

 \acknowledgments

-This work was supported by MEXT/JSPS KAKENHI Grant Number JP No.~20J13640 (Y. N.), No.~15H05895, No. 16H03977, No. 17K05444, No. 17H06359 (K. Y.).
-We would like to thank K. Yamashita, Y. Sugiyama, Y. Kojima, N. Okabe, A. Naruko and M. Sasaki for fruitful discussions and helpful comments.
+This work was supported by Grant-in-Aid for JSPS fellows Grant Number JP20J13640 (Y.N.), and MEXT/JSPS KAKENHI Grants No. 15H05895, No. 16H03977, No. 17K05444, No. 17H06359 (K.Y.).
+We thank K. Yamashita, Y. Sugiyama, Y. Kojima, N. Okabe, A. Naruko and M. Sasaki for fruitful discussions and helpful comments.
+We are also grateful for anonymous referees, whose comments improved the quality of the manuscript.